chloe-game/chloe-docs/level-design/01-introduction.md

     sparks appear, originating from the server.
   - Originating from the server, a larger electric spark occurs.
   - The screen slowly fades to black.

+## Introduction

+After blacking out, the player wakes up in a virtual world.
+The world, mostly empty, represents their company's AWS account, which had been only used for basic backups.
+Within the backup infrastructure, a moving character is brought into focus.
+As the player approaches, the character introduces herself as Cloud Hosted Learning Objective Enablement (CHLOE).
+CHLOE, an intern AI project left in the company's codebase, helps the player understand their situation, and explains that the player can return to their body once their company's IT team better understands how the accident occurred.

+As the player is creating buckets based on CHLOE's suggestions, they are interrupted by system mail.
+The mail messages originate from the on-premises IT team, who have found a way to communicate with the player, establishing a link to their original form.
+The IT team requests additional resources and configuration, leading to the "main" mission of the level.

 ### Where am I?